 top of page

-About Lake Kinneret and the Jordan Valley
+About Lake Kinneret and the Jordan, Beit She'an, Harod and Jezreel Valleys

-The Beit She’an Valley is a large valley that is part of the Jordan Valley.
-The Jordan Rift Valley is part of the Syrian African Rift (or Great Rift Valley) that runs between Lebanon in the north to Mozambique in Africa, a distance of about 3,700 miles.
-It results from the moving apart of two tectonic plates – the African Plate and Arabian Plate – leading to a thinning of the earth’s crust.
-These plates are still, in fact, moving apart.
-The Arabian plate on the east side of the Jordan River is shifting north, while the African plate on the west side of the river is moving to the west.
-The movement is only several mm a year, but over 15 million years it adds up.
-The rivers, gullies, and even copper mines on both sides of the Jordan River and Arava no longer align, with a difference of 65 miles between each side.
+The Jordan Valley is part of the Great Rift Valley or Syrian African Rift, which extends from Mozambique in Africa to Lebanon in the north, a distance of about 3,700 miles.
+It results from the moving apart of two tectonic plates – the African Plate and Arabian Plate – which led to a thinning of the earth’s crust.
+These plates are, in fact, still moving apart.
+The Arabian plate on the east side of the Jordan River is shifting north, while the African plate on the west side of the Jordan River is moving to the west.
+The movement is only several millimeters a year, but over 15 million years it adds up.
+Hence, the rivers, gullies, and even copper mines on the two sides of the Jordan River and Arava no longer align, with a distance of 65-miles between them.

 Do you find my website interesting and helpful?